Picking up the skateboard after almost 20 years is hard!

 - set of bearing spacers 1/5ths of an inch or 10.16mm to stabilize your board as you ride upon it.

-- set of ABEC 7 skate bearings which the ABEC standard is pointless to a skateboarder.
+- set of ABEC 7 skate bearings in which the ABEC standard is pointless to a skateboarder.
 None of us are pushing 100mph (160kph) down the road!

 - four 52mm black skateboard wheels of unknown durometer rating (buyer says they are 95a.
 I have a difficult time believing that!).